Italy - England player ratings: Marks out of 10, analysis, video

 Giovanni Di Lorenzo: 6 – Caught out by Shaw on the early goal and never truly looked comfortable.
 Recovered well defensively.

-Leonardo Bonucci: 7 – Booked for hacking Sterling.
+Leonardo Bonucci: 7.5 – Booked for hacking Sterling.
 Flashed a shot wide from distance.
 Scored the equalizer.
 England tried to drag him out of position but his used all of his nous.
 Slotted his penalty kick home.
+So steady and reliable.

 GOALLL!
 Leonardo Bonucci equalizes for Italy.
 Verratti's header pushed onto the post, and Bonucci sweeps home the rebound.